99SupunSulakshana/native-app-development-interview-quiz/README.md

   Efficient Resource Management
 Coroutines are lightweight and use fewer resources compared to traditional threads.
 They are suspended when not in use and resumed only when needed, reducing memory and CPU overhead.

+Basic standard use case of coroutine in Android application.
+- fetch the user from the server & show the user in the UI

+      fun main() {
+          fun fetchUser(){
+              GlobalScope.launch(Dispatcher.Main){
+                  val user = fetchUserDetails()
+                  showUser(user)
+              }
+          }

+          suspend func fetchUserData(): User{
+              return withContext(Dispatcher.IO){
+                  //make network call on IO thread.
+                  // return User.
+              }
+          }
+      }

+When we call the fetchAndShowUser function without using coroutines, it will throw the NetworkOnMainThreadException.
+Therefore the network call is not allowed on the main thread directly.